 What is the CCF?

-The Combined Cadet Force (CCF) is part of the national youth movement and is administered by the Ministry of Defence (MOD).
-Our aim is to provide opportunities for cadets to develop, leadership, self-discipline, responsibility, self-reliance, resourcefulness, endurance, perseverance and a sense of service to the community.
+The Combined Cadet Force (CCF) provides opportunities for cadets to develop, leadership, self-discipline, responsibility, self-reliance, resourcefulness, endurance, perseverance and a sense of service to the community.
+It is part of the national youth movement and is administered by the Ministry of Defence (MOD).

 What do we do?

-RAF cadets are provided with opportunities to attend gliding and flying experiences days.
-Army cadets have opportunities to participate in fieldcraft exercises and shooting competitions.
+As Army cadets, there are numerous opportunities to participate in fieldcraft exercises and shooting competitions.

-An annual camp is also held by both sections during the summer term.
-During these camps, cadets will spend a week on a military base and integrate with other cadets from around the country.
+An annual camp is also held during the summer term.
+During this camp, cadets will spend a week on a military base and integrate with other cadets from around the country.
 These weeks are good fun and provide cadets with an excellent opportunity to develop skills learnt throughout the year as well as gaining an insight into the work of the relevant Armed Force.

-In both sections of the CCF you will find many opportunities to take part in activities that contribute towards the Duke of Edinburgh Award Scheme.
+In the CCF you will find many opportunities to take part in activities that contribute towards the Duke of Edinburgh Award Scheme.

-Being in the CCF itself contributes towards the service, residential courses are always on offer through the CCF and it is possible to demonstrate a skill in a particular area of the CCF.
+Being in the CCF itself contributes towards the service, residential courses are always on offer through the CCF and it is possible to demonstrate a skill in a particular area of the CCF e.g. standard bearing.
 The expeditions can be completed in the adventure training week or on field days.